Check-in Kiosk Technical Requirements

 This device can be used to access the Eventscribe Onsite website during check-in kiosk set up and configuration and for onsite attendee support.
 This device does not need to be on the same network as the kiosk iOS or Android device and printer.

-To learn more about the next steps for implementing Check-in and Badging at your event, return to the Check-in and Badging Event Planner's Guide.
+To learn more about the next steps for implementing Check-in and Badging at your event, return to the Check-in and Badging Event Organizer's Guide.

 Was this article helpful?